Yuliafire/Yuliafire/README.md

 # Hi, I’m Yulia.
-My goal is to become a Junior Frontend Developer and master multiple programming languages!
+# My goal is to become a Junior Frontend Developer!

 ## Tech Stack